Kong/docs.konghq.com/app/enterprise/2.1.x/vitals/vitals-prometheus-strategy.md

 ### Download and configure StatsD exporter

-The latest release of StatsD exporter can be pulled from Docker Hub with the following command:
+StatsD exporter is distributed as a Docker image.
+Pull the latest version with the following command:

 ```sh
 docker pull kong/statsd-exporter-advanced:0.3.1
 ```

-The binary is distributed with some specific features like min/max gauges and Unix domain socket support.
+The binary includes features like min/max gauges and Unix domain socket support.

 StatsD exporter needed to configured with a set of mapping rules to translate the StatsD UDP events to Prometheus metrics.
 A default set of mapping rules can